11 best graduation gift ideas

 And, of course, prosecco, cava and other sparkling wines are excellent alternatives to champagne.
 They should cost a fair bit less than their famous cousin, and will still taste delicious.

-Bloom & Wild is better known for its flowers, but they also have a small yet great selection of houseplants for sale – we've even seen a pineapple plant on there.
+Bloom & Wild is better known for its flowers, but they also have a small yet great selection of houseplants for sale.
+The Chinese Money plant in the above picture is from Bloom & Wild and costs a little over £30 at the time of writing.

 Another popular online plant store is Patch Plants.
-They have a range of plants with rather brilliant names – at the time of writing, this includes Spike (a cactus), Tommy (a cherry tomato plant) and Big Ken (a kentia palm which is, in fairness, pretty big).
+They have a range of plants with rather brilliant names – at the time of writing, this includes Spike (a cactus), Gus (an Asparagus Fern) and Big Ken (a kentia palm which is, in fairness, pretty big).

 A personalised art print is such a wonderful and unique graduation gift.

-We love the ones pictured above from Etsy.
-They cost about £10 each at the time of writing, and can be custom-made for the person you're giving the gift to.
+We love the one pictured here from Etsy.
+It costs about £10 at the time of writing, and can be custom-made for the person you're giving the gift to.

-Alternatively, if you're a talented artist yourself, you could consider drawing or painting something for them.
+Alternatively, if you're a talented artist yourself, you could consider drawing or painting something.
 Knowing that you took the time and effort to make an artwork for them is bound to mean a lot to any graduate.

-There's a huge range of biscuits, chocolates and other sweet treats on sites like Etsy, Biscuiteers and Not On The High Street.
+There's a huge range of biscuits, chocolates and other sweet treats on sites like Etsy (where the pictured biscuits are from), Biscuiteers and Not On The High Street.
 Prices for these gifts can vary quite a lot and will generally be higher for personalised ones, but they shouldn't cost you a fortune.

-Scrapbooks themselves are usually pretty affordable (the one in the above picture was around £5 from Hobbycraft at the time of writing) – and you could customise it for free if you already have arts and craft materials at home.
+Scrapbooks themselves are usually pretty affordable (the pictured scrapbook is around £4 from Wilko at the time of writing) – and you could customise it for free if you already have arts and craft materials at home.

 Find some photos of you and them and maybe add some notes along the way about the good times you've spent together.
 It's even better if you have photos and stories that are directly related to their time at uni, but it's not a problem if not.

-The important thing is that it's thoughtful, well-presented and full of happy memories that will put a smile on their face.
+Ultimately, what matters is that, when you give the scrapbook as a graduation present, it's thoughtful, well-presented and full of happy memories that will put a smile on their face.

-As with spa days, websites like Buyagift.com have some great deals on afternoon tea experiences.
+As with spa days, websites like Buyagift.com (where the pictured gift is from) have some great deals on afternoon tea experiences.
 You might even be able to find vouchers for spa days with afternoon tea.

-Or, you could even make some indulgent sandwiches and cakes at home for your loved one, making sure to get their favourite tea and maybe even a glass of bubbly.
-It would be the most cost-effective way of giving the gift of afternoon tea, and quite possibly the most thoughtful way too.
+You could prepare some indulgent sandwiches and cakes at home, making sure to get their favourite tea and maybe even a glass of bubbly.
+It would be the most cost-effective way to give the gift of afternoon tea, and quite possibly the most thoughtful way too.

 Planted tree on their behalf

-It goes without saying that planting more trees is essential for the planet.
-By arranging for a tree to be planted on someone's behalf for their graduation, you and them will have the joy of knowing that the gift is doing some good in the world – and will do for many years to come.
+It's essential for the planet that we try to reduce our carbon footprints and plant more trees.
+So, by arranging for a tree to be planted on someone's behalf for their graduation present, you and them will have the joy of knowing that the gift is doing some good in the world – and will do for many years to come.

 For this gift, perhaps have a look at the National Trust website to donate towards their 'plant a tree fund'.
 They ask for a minimum £5 donation which pays for a tree sapling to be planted.
 And, the more you donate, the more trees that get planted.